LittleBangTheory/HTTP-Server/server/README.md

 * A pdf in [master-site:7777/about.html](master-site:7777/about.html)
 * A video in [hidden-site:7777/aboutme.html](hidden-site:7777/aboutme.html).
 * A form in [master-site:7777/contact.html](master-site:7777/contact.html).
 It doesn't gives feedback, because there is no PHP server, but the results are printed in the terminal.

+# Add

+If method minor is like 1.3, we refuse.
+We could to retrofit the request to 1.1, but we don't do it.

+We don't do chunk, we get the all buffer of the motor, then send it.
+More reliable because we can intercept a potential FCGI_STDERR, instead of sending the beginning of the page then realising that there is an error.